basto13/Seminar_3/GitInstruction.md

 <h1> Git Instruction</h1>
 <h2> Main commands</h2>

+## *create Git repository*
+    git init
+<p>This command creates an empty Git repository - basically a .git directory with subdirectories for objects , refs/heads , refs/tags , and template files.</p>

 ## *add changes*
     git add
 <p>The git add command adds a change in the working directory to the staging area.</p>